-Connecting to Linux using VNC from a Linux Computer
+Connecting using VNC from a Linux computer to a Linux server

 VNC allows you to remotely start a desktop environment on a computer, and interact with that desktop from your local machine.
 Unfortunately, VNC doesn’t have built-in encryption, which means that all information sent through VNC can be caught by dubious third parties.
 One solution to this problem comes from utilizing ssh (The Secure Shell) to encrypt the traffic between you and your remote host.